 The James J. Slade Scholars Program is a selective, research-focused option open to students in the third year, students who have maintained a 3.2 university cumulative grade-point average.
 The Slade Scholar Program honors long-time School of Engineering faculty member James J. Slade who was a noted researcher, mathematician, and professor for 36 years.
 His commitment to teaching, scholarly excellence, and impact on students was legendary, and continues to resonate through this prestigious research program.

-Each Slade Scholar prepares a plan of study under the tutelage of a faculty advisor with the support of their undergraduate director, and the Honors Committee of the School of Engineering.
-The chairperson of the student's committee shall be the research thesis adviser and should be a member of his or her major department.
+Each Slade Scholar prepares a plan of study under the tutelage of a faculty advisor with the support of their undergraduate director, and the Honors Director in the Rutgers School of Engineering.
 The student applies by completing a form available in the Office of Academic Services, in connection to the Engineering Honors Hub.

 Upon successful completion of the JJ Slade program with the approval, and sign-off, from their research committee consisting of their advisor, undergraduate director, and the Honors Director in the School of Engineering the student will receive a special honors certificate.
 Successful completion of the honors program is also noted in the conferred degrees and honors listed in the commencement program.